PepScribe

 Quick answer

-Either way, BPC-157 is an FDA Category 2 bulk drug substance that cannot be legally compounded by 503A pharmacies in the US, and unregulated products carry significant purity, sterility, and dosing risks regardless of route.
+Either way, BPC-157 is not an FDA-approved drug and is not currently on FDA’s 503A Bulks List, and unregulated products carry significant purity, sterility, and dosing risks regardless of route.

 Key takeaways